About Immigration Legal Services

 2) Private Immigration Attorneys

 Private attorneys charge fees for their services.
 Some may agree to represent certain clients pro bono (free of cost), but generally, clients must pay for representation.
 Be aware of fraud.
 “Notarios” are NOT attorneys!
 Click here for information on how to find a private immigration attorney.
 To report immigration fraud, contact the Montgomery County’s Office on Consumer Protection at (240) 777-3636.
+See flyers about Immigration Fraud in English, Amharic, Chinese, French, Korean, Spanish, and Vietnamese.
 You can also contact Ayuda's Project END, which helps victims of immigration legal services fraud.